siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Technologies Used

-Git was used for version control
+Git was used for version control.

+Gitpode was used for the IDE

 [Balsamiq](https://balsamiq.com/) was used to create the wireframes.